johncarney/prishas-precious-projectiles/README.md

 # PF2e Prisha's Precious Projectiles

 A compendium of arrows, crossbow bolts, and other projectiles made from precious materials such as cold iron and silver.
 For use with the Pathfinder 2e system in Foundry VTT.

-Gamemasters, please read the [installation](#installation) instructions and the other notes below carefully.

 If you experience any problems with this module, or wish to request a specific ammunition type that we do not already have covered, please open an issue.

 ## Supported materials

+- Adamantine
 - Cold iron
 - Silver

 I am looking into other materials and add as and when I can.

 ## Supported ammunition types

 - Arrows
 - Blowgun darts
 - Crossbow bolts